Mitigating Value Hallucination in Dyna Planning via Multistep Predecessor Models: Experiments

-One-step Successor, Multi-step Successor, and Iterated One-step Predecessor update toward simulated states.
-The learning curves for these approaches increase slightly early on (while optimism still holds) but then flatten out.
-This indicates that as the value function is updated, the policy becomes incorrect for solving Borderworld.
-As we do not see such a failure in model-free Q-learning, the planning updates must be responsible for harming the policy.
+Figure \ref{Figure:Section5/BW_Learning_Curves} shows that the methods that update towards simulated states perform notably worse than those that do not.
+The learning curves for One-step Successor, Multi-step Successor and Iterated One-step Predecessor increase slightly early on but then flatten out.
 Heatmaps of $\max_a Q(s, a) \:\forall s \in \mathcal{S}$ after $100,000$ steps for the three failing algorithms are shown in Figure \ref{Figure:Section5/BW_Heatmaps}.
 The plots for these three approaches (top row) all show high values for reachable states near the border.
-In Borderworld, the only transitions with real reward are those that lead to the goal state in the centre.
+In Borderworld, the only transitions with real rewards are those that lead to the goal state in the centre.
 Therefore, the high values near the border must be the result of planning updates propagating values from border states to real states near the border.
 When the agent reaches one of these states close to the border instead of taking actions that move it closer to the goal, it takes actions toward the border, chasing hallucinated value.

-In contrast, Uniterated One-step Predecessor and Multi-step Predecessor never update toward a simulated state.
-Their learning curves show superior performance to Q-learning.
-This indicates these algorithms are robust to this type of model error and that planning has a beneficial effect despite the errors in the model.
+In contrast, Uniterated One-step Predecessor and Multi-step Predecessor do not get stuck in this suboptimal behavior, and accumulate significantly more reward.
 Indeed, in Figure \ref{Figure:Section5/BW_Heatmaps}, we do not see contamination of values of real states.

-One final interesting phenomenon shown in Figure \ref{Figure:Section5/BW_Heatmaps} is that for One-step Successor and Iterated One-step Predecessor, the values of border states are lower than their initialisation values.
-For these algorithms, after sufficient planning, hallucinated values may be updated to be more similar to those of real states -- eventually they might no longer mislead the agent.
+One interesting phenomenon shown in Figure \ref{Figure:Section5/BW_Heatmaps} is that for One-step Successor and One-step Predecessor, the values of border states are lower than their initialisation values.
+For these algorithms, after sufficient planning, hallucinated values may be updated to be more similar to those of real states---eventually, they might no longer mislead the agent.
 However, this may take a long time and the agent will be catastrophically misled in the meantime.

+In the case of Multi-step Predecessor and Multi-step Successor, we expect to see the same effect on the border's action values since the planning procedure should let the border states get occasional updates towards the real states' action values; however, we barely see any changes.
+This is due to the screening method applied during planning, where almost all trajectories that would update in the border are thrown away.